 Who Is Roseanne Barr?

-Born on November 3, 1952, in Salt Lake City, Utah, Roseanne Barr started in stand-up comedy before starring in her own hit ABC sitcom, Roseanne, which initially ran for nine seasons and was pioneering in its break from traditional family show formats.
-Barr won an Emmy Award and also starred in several films, including She-Devil and Look Who's Talking Too, before moving on to reality TV work with Roseanne's Nuts on Lifetime.
-Roseanne enjoyed a successful reboot in 2018, before it was canceled in the wake of its star's racist Twitter rant.
+Comedian and actress Roseanne Barr started in stand-up comedy before starring in her own hit ABC sitcom, Roseanne, which initially ran for nine seasons and was pioneering in its break from traditional family show formats.
+Barr won an Emmy Award for her role in the sitcom and also starred in several films, including She-Devil and Look Who's Talking Too, before moving on to reality TV work with Roseanne's Nuts on Lifetime.
+Roseanne enjoyed a successful reboot in 2018 before it was canceled in the wake of its star's racist Twitter rant.

-In 2017 it was announced that most of the original Roseanne cast would reunite for a revival of the hit sitcom.
-According to Laurie Metcalf, the idea came about when fellow co-stars John Goodman and Sara Gilbert performed a parody of the show on The Talk, prompting Gilbert to reach out to the rest of the cast about revisiting their familiar characters.
+In 2017, it was announced that most of the original Roseanne cast would reunite for a revival of the hit sitcom.
+According to Metcalf, the idea came about when fellow co-stars Goodman and Sara Gilbert performed a parody of the show on The Talk, prompting Gilbert to reach out to the rest of the cast about revisiting their familiar characters.

 At a media event in January 2018, Barr indicated that the new Roseanne would likely invite controversy through her character's support of President Donald Trump, but insisted it adhered to the show's reputation for authenticity.
 Additionally, Roseanne was expected to tackle other contemporary hot-button issues like immigration, health care, gender identity and the opioid crisis.